psamuels00/artwork/README.md

 **Content**
 - Get some better pics of the Beach Boardwalk

-**UI Tweak**
-- The first image on a portfolio project page does not render well in some cases, namely on my iPhone in landscape orientation.

 **Performance/Accessibility**
 - Study reports from the following for more recommendations:
   - Google's PageSpeed Insights